-As administrators detect needs in individual teachers, recommendations for certain inservice activities may be made, or if a general need is felt, this is communicated to the Director for analysis and the development into new Inservice Components in the Master Plan.
+As administrators detect needs in individual teachers, recommendations for certain Professional Learning activities may be made, or if a general need is felt, this is communicated to the Director for analysis and the development into new Professional Learning Catalog Components.

 G. Student Data

-CSF’s MIP will design inservice components and programs that relate directly to the needs of the student population in the member schools.
+CSF’s PLC (formerly MIP) will design Professional Learning components and programs that relate directly to the needs of the student population in the member schools.
 Student data as provided by member schools will serve as an information database for program revision.

-H. Objective Assessment of Inservice Presenter, Participants, and Programs
+H. Objective Assessment of Professional Learning Presenter, Participants, and Programs

-CSF Inservice personnel conduct the following evaluations that contribute to successful inservice activities:
+CSF Professional Learning personnel conduct the following evaluations that contribute to successful Professional Learning activities:

-- Evaluations of the Inservice Participants and their skills
+- Evaluations of the Professional Learning participants and their skills

 - Evaluations of the materials, methods, and training sites